-Here are some pieces of advice for organizations who are looking to bolster their learning and development programs:
+Here are some pieces of advice for organizations that are looking to bolster their learning and development programs.

-According to Gartner research, 84% of L&D functions have canceled in-person trainings due to COVID-19, while 83% of them have decided to shift in-person training to a virtual setting.
+According to research from Gartner, 84% of L&D functions have canceled in-person training due to COVID-19, while 83% of them have decided to shift in-person training to a virtual setting.
 Online skill-building tools and educational platforms have presented employees with a whole new world of opportunity.
 Rather than sitting through multi-hour training sessions, individuals can now engage in bite-sized learning opportunities in the comfort of their own homes.
-If an employee experiences some downtime in their day, companies can encourage the use of online trainings, virtual webinars, informational podcasts, and more to help their workers efficiently hone their skills and abilities.
+If an employee experiences some downtime in their day, companies can encourage the use of online training, virtual webinars, informational podcasts, and more to help their workers efficiently hone their skills and abilities.

 …but don’t forget about in-person training